Special Defence Contribution (SDC): A Complete Guide (Updated 2026 Reform)

 If the company paid dividends to its shareholders in July, they must make the relevant SDC payment by the end of August.

-Alongside paying SDC on deemed dividends, companies must also pay GHS on these deemed dividends on the same date.
+Alongside paying SDC on dividends, companies must also pay 2.65% GESY (Healthcare Contribution) on these dividends on the same date.
 Payments are made through the Tax Portal.

 Interest is the return on investment when money is saved or invested.
 If you live in Cyprus and earn interest (with some exceptions), you'll be taxed 17% on that interest.